go101/immutable-value-proposal/README.md

 ### Go 1 incompatible cases

 The followings are the incompatible cases I'm aware of now.
-1. If a type `T` has a method called `fixed`, then `T.fixed` is incompatible with the proposal.
+1. `fixed` may be used as an non-exported identifier in old user code.
-   It should be easy for the `go fix` command to fix the incompatible case by modifying the method name to another one.
+   It should be easy for the `go fix` command to modify these uses to others.
-   Other places where `fixed` is used as identifiers should be also renamed.
 1. Another incompatible case is caused by the fact that `*.mutable` interface value can't be assigned to `*.fixed` interface values.
    When the parameters of a function, such as the `fmt.Print` function, are changed to immutable types, then some old user code will fail to compile.
    But it should be easy for the `go fix` command to modify the corresponding arguments to immutability assertions.